anhhchu/databricks-pulsar-iceberg/DATABRICKS_CONNECT_SETUP.md

    - Keep notebooks in version control (convert .ipynb to .py when needed)
    - Use checkpoint locations for streaming jobs
    - Monitor cluster usage to control costs

-## 8. Next Steps

-Once connected, you can:
-- ✅ Run your Pulsar-Iceberg streaming pipeline locally in Jupyter
-- ✅ Debug interactively with full Python debugging capabilities
-- ✅ Leverage Databricks compute while using your local development environment
-- ✅ Version control your notebooks and streaming jobs
-- ✅ Use your favorite IDE extensions and tools

-### Converting Your Existing Notebook

-Your original `iceberg-streaming.ipynb` can now be run locally!
-Just:

-1. Add the Databricks Connect setup cell at the beginning
-2. Replace your cluster ID in the connection code
-3. Run cells interactively while leveraging Databricks compute

 For more information, see the [official Databricks Connect documentation](https://docs.databricks.com/dev-tools/databricks-connect.html).